sopra-the-endboss/laser-chad-fullstack-wiki/README.md

 # laser-chad-fullstack-wiki
-Wiki to the private repository laser-chad-fullstack
+Wiki to the private repository laser-chad-fullstack.
+See the wiki section.